 “Marketing” is a very broad term, by definition, it means “the action or business of promoting and selling products or services, including market research and advertising.”
 From the Madmen era of drawing cartoons and pairing them with catchy slogans like “Got Milk, It Gives You Wiiiings! , They’re GR-R-R-reat, I’m Lovin’ It, Taste the Rainbow, or Just Do It” chances are that you know EXACTLY which brands these are about—in just 3 or fewer words!

 In recent years this dynamic in marketing techniques has been completely flipped on its head!
 The term Inbound Marketing was originally coined in 1999 by the founder of HubSpot Brian Halligan (@BrianHalligan).
-Inbound changes the relationship with the customer, putting their needs and wants first!
-Inbound marketing uses thoughtful and relevant content to creation, social media, and search engine optimization to help the customer find what they need and create lead generation much more organically.
+Inbound changes the relationship with the existing customers, putting their needs and wants first!
+Inbound marketing uses thoughtful and relevant content for creation, social media, and search engine optimization to help the customer satisfaction service find what they need and create lead generation much more organically.

 If your company is going to expand, grow, and evolve over time you’re going to have to figure out a way to market your business.
 The best path to do so will be up to you and is completely dependent on what type of business you have and how you want to be perceived by your potential customers.